-Fig. 1. (a) Location of the study area with the CoastSat extent shown in orange; (b) Australia map with King Island (red) in relation to the Bass Strait study region (black) from Liu et al. (2022); (c) King Island map with Grassy Beach location (red).

-A Bass Strait sandy embayment was chosen for this study such that the findings from Liu et al. (2022) related to SAM’s influence on the Bass Strait wave climate could be applied.
+A Bass Strait sandy embayment was chosen for this study such that the findings of Liu et al. (2022) regarding SAM’s influence on the Bass Strait wave climate could be applied.
 Specifically, Grassy Beach was chosen as it is a current wave energy converter development site (Lancaster et al., 2022).
 Hence, this research will be directly relevant to future research focusing on the environmental impacts of this wave energy converter by providing a baseline for natural shoreline variability at the study site.

 Methods